helidon-io/helidon/examples/integrations/oci/oci-secrets-mp-config-source/README.md

     4. Press the **Create Vault** button.

     5. Supply a name for the vault in the Name text field.
-This example uses "helidon-examples-vault", but it can be any name you like that uses alphanumeric characters and the hyphen (`-`) character.
+This example uses "helidon-examples-vault", but it can be any name you like that conforms to OCI's valid character requirements.

     6. Press the **Create Vault** button toward the bottom of the page.

-    7. After several seconds, your new vault should appear in the table with a *State* of *Creating*.
+    7. After several seconds, your new vault should appear in the table with a **State** of **Creating**.

     8. Click on your new vault's hyperlink.